rkam/shairport-sync/CAR INSTALL.md

    ```
    # systemctl enable dhcpcd
    ```
+   (Just FYI, even though the `wpa_supplicant` service has previously been disabled from starting automatically, it will be turned on by `NetworkManager` or `dhcpcd` after reboot.)

 5. If you had disabled the `systemd-timesyncd` service as suggested in the "Optimise startup time -- Raspberry Pi Specific" section, you need to temporarily re-enable it:
    ```
    # systemctl enable systemd-timesyncd